 Every March we participate in Clean Up Australia Day and host our own Clean Up Orchard Grove Day.
 We encourage students to bring gardening gloves and each class spends some time collecting rubbish in school grounds, the surrounding sports fields and in ‘Wurundjeri Walk’.

-We have a great school kitchen and garden program where every Friday, Trinity cooks a healthy and seasonal menu using produce from ‘The Grove’ with the Grade 3 and 4 children.
+Susan is our wonderful resident horticulturalist and she runs ‘The Grove’, our school kitchen garden with the Grade 3 and 4 students.
+We have a great school kitchen and garden program where every Friday, Trinity cooks a healthy and seasonal menu using produce from ‘The Grove’ with these classes.

 We are so lucky that our school is located adjacent to such a wonderful natural reserve, ‘Wurundjeri Walk’.
 The children have the opportunity to observe lots of fauna and flora.
 In Spring, native ducks from the wetlands are regular visitors to our school.

-Sally Fyfield and Erin Ward
+Melissa Crozier and Erin Ward